Your Assets, Exactly Where You Want Them

 There is a key person at the company who the owner intended to take over, but the business but wasn’t set up to do so.
 The key person doesn’t have the cash to buy the company at fair market value.

 The owner has remarried and their new spouse has children of their own.
 Those children could have future claim on the company and assets.

 One child of the owner is active in the business, but another child is not.
 This becomes a complicated situation when the parents pass.
 One child may get the business, while the other feels they aren’t getting a fair share of the assets.

 One of the children of the owners gets divorced.
 The ex-spouse of this child could end up owning up to 25% of the company.
 Awkward.

 Our Estate Planning process includes collaboration with your legal and accounting team.

 - Tax Planning.
 Estimate your current and future tax exposures in different scenarios.

 - Identifying the structure needed.
-Our private wealth and estate team helps determine the best solution to your unique goals and situation.
+Our team helps determine the best solution to your unique goals and situation.

 - Implementing your estate and financial plan.
 We take care of the details so you can relax knowing all loose ends are tied up.

 Let Us Help You Protect Your Assets

 Our tax team and estate planning group advise the most successful entrepreneurs in Canada.
 We are at the forefront of innovative planning techniques, tax minimization solutions and estate planning strategies.

 We’d love the opportunity to have a conversation to see how we can help complement your wealth planning to allow you to enjoy more of your life today, while protecting your retirement and your family when you pass.